Faqs For Submitters

 Is eRecording legal?

 As of 2015, all the states in the nation have approved one or both of the following acts: (1) The Uniform Electronic Transaction Act, or UETA, establishing the legal equivalence of electronic records and signatures to the traditional paper documents and wet ink signatures; and, (2) The Uniform Real Property Electronic Recording Act, or URPERA, authorizing local land records officials to accept records in the new electronic format.
-The only states not offering eRecording are Kentucky, Rhode Island, Vermont and West Virginia.
+The only state not offering eRecording is Vermont.

-The number of counties across the nation that accept eRecording continue to increase.
-According to the Property Records Industry Association (PRIA) almost 77% of the US population resides in a county that eRecords.
+The first eRecording was processed in 1999, 20 years ago.
+The number of Jurisdictions across the nation that accept eRecording continues to increase.
+According to the Property Records Industry Association (PRIA) over 85% of the US population resides in a Jurisdiction that eRecords.
+That’s almost 2200 jurisdictions nationwide.

 The physical process